geo4lib/geo4lib.github.io/docs/projects.md

 # Projects

-Geo4Lib supports a growing set of community-led projects that advance geospatial access in libraries.
-These projects span open-source software, metadata standards, documentation, and discovery tools.
+Geo4Lib serves as a hub for multiple community-led open-source projects for managing geospatial resources.
+These efforts span open-source software, metadata standards, documentation, and discovery tools.
+Each project sets its own goals and timeline, while staying connected through shared infrastructure, community meetings, and annual events.
+This model is intended to encourage open participation, collective ownership, and space for new ideas to emerge.

 <div class="grid cards" markdown>